2009 Toyota Camry Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2009 Toyota Camry
+A guide to repairs, service, and maintenance costs for your 2009 Toyota Camry

 The Check Engine Light may illuminate because a component of the oxygen sensor stops working.
 As a result the engine computer is unable to determine the proper ratio of air to fuel for the engine.
 Replacing the failed oxygen sensor should correct this concern.